Resources and Apps for Students in Germany: An Extensive Guide

 Food and Grocery Apps

-Budget tip: The university Mensa (canteen) serves hot meals for EUR 2-4.
+Budget tip: The university Mensa (canteen) serves hot meals for EUR 3-6.
 ALDI and Lidl are the cheapest supermarkets for groceries.
-A realistic monthly food budget is EUR 200-300.
+A realistic monthly food budget is EUR 220-320 in 2026.
 Use the Cost Calculator to plan your budget.

 Job Search Apps

-International students can work 140 full days or 280 half days per year alongside their studies.
+International students can work 140 full days or 280 half days per year alongside their studies (raised from 120/240 by the 2024-25 Skilled Immigration Act).
+The mini-job earnings ceiling rose to EUR 603/month from January 2026 at the new EUR 13.90/hour minimum wage.
 These platforms help you find student-friendly positions:

-Werkstudent positions are the gold standard for students: they're related to your field of study, pay EUR 13-20/hour, and count toward professional experience.
+Werkstudent positions are the gold standard for students: they are related to your field of study, pay EUR 13.90-20/hour, and count toward professional experience.
 Read more about student jobs in Germany.

 Healthcare Apps

 Registering with a doctor: After activating your health insurance, register with a Hausarzt (general practitioner) near your home.
-You'll need your insurance card (Versichertenkarte).
+You will need your insurance card (Versichertenkarte).
 Doctolib is the easiest way to find doctors who speak English.

 Government and Admin Apps